Mister Sister: Reception

 OriginalRock.net reviewed the movie, writing that "Mister Sister will relentlessly tickle your senses with laughter, tears and a whole load of street rocking drag queen chit chat.
 Borrow, buy or steal it, but just f*cking see it."

-Unseen Films reviewed the movie, writing that "This is a one of a kind film in the best sort of way.
-This look at people living and surviving in New York feels more like a documentary than a feature.
-While I know there was some sort of script involved, I suspect everything was tweaked based upon the wonderful cast.
-Everyone has to be playing a version of themselves.
-I say this because no screenwriter could ever get away with this wild and crazy collection of people.
-Additionally the way everyone looks is the way people look in real life and not movie life."

 MyIndieProductions reviewed the movie, writing that "Mister Sister is simply a joy, a fun journey covering some serious issues, as well as introducing some of its audience to a world they may not otherwise be exposed to, which in my opinion is commendable."

 Film Threat reviewed the movie, writing that "Although Mister Sister lags, the real stars of the show, the drag queens, do not and are head to toe amazing.
 They take every scene seriously, along with their hair, make-up, clothes, jewelry, and dialogue."